stevedonovan/lapp/readme.md

   ./exe --ports '9000 9100 9200'
   ./exe one two three
 ```

+Array flags are lists separated _either_ with spaces _or_ with commas.

 Multiple flags have '...' after the flag, array flags have '...' after the type.
 The exception is positional flags, which are always multiple.
 This syntax does